 Overclocking

 The spicy cousin of underclocking.
 You raise the CPU’s frequency past what the manufacturer recommends, squeezing out extra performance.
 Of course, this comes at the cost of more heat, higher power draw, and possibly voiding your warranty if you really push it.
-You can undervolt while overclocking, but it’s a tightrope walk–results may vary wildly depending on your chip’s mood that day
+You can undervolt while overclocking, but it’s a tightrope walk, and results vary depending on your specific chip’s tolerances.

 - Undervolting = lower voltage, same frequency (ideally) → more efficiency